ZaTribune/springboot-jasperreports-advanced-demo/README.md

 ## Features
 - Tested with JMeter against 1000 requests.
-- Support for LTR & RTL languages.
+- Support for LTR & RTL languages; Given English and Arabic as an example with the same workflow except for data input.
-- Notes for different workflows created as "**how to**" in order to help users.
+- Notes for different workflows created as "**how to**" in order to help users [in progress].
+- Supported output formats {PDF, XLS, CSV, HTML}.
 ## Steps to deploy
 - Load this project on your preferred IDE e.g. Intellij or Netbeans ...etc and Maven will load all dependencies and configure directories.